-Here’s a secret… Your theme doesn’t have to be original.
+Here’s a secret… the theme of a story doesn’t have to be original.

 How many books have you read that could be boiled down to “good vs. evil” or “love conquers all?”
 Not being able to find your theme is pretty normal.
 You could write about either of those themes for hundreds of years and never run out of unique perspectives.

 Readers don’t get tired of these universal themes.
 They get tired of the same themes being expressed in the same way, in the same genre, with the same plot and characters and the way they’re all combined.

 So, don’t worry if what you’ve come up with sounds generic or cliché.
 That’s almost always the case in the beginning.
 Your theme will change and evolve as you get to know your story better!

-Now, I’d love to hear from you guys in the comments...
+Now, I’d love to hear from you in the comments...

-How do you approach themes in your writing?
+How do you approach the theme of a story in your writing?
 Do you start with a theme in mind?
 Or do you write the first draft and then identify your theme at the end?